 Recent developments in digital photography, software, and drones now make it possible to carry out high-precision photogrammetric surveys at relatively low cost over a wide range of scales.
-Photogrammetry with drone is now practiced in many fields: archaeology, heritage architecture, an inspection of structures, emergency surveys, etc.
+Photogrammetry drones are now practiced in many fields: archaeology, heritage architecture, inspection of structures, emergency surveys, etc.

 What is drone photogrammetry?

 In short, drone photogrammetry uses a drone to capture a large number of two-dimensional images over a geographic area and compiles them into accurate three-dimensional terrain models and orthomosaic maps with specialized photogrammetry software.

 More than just a collection of photographs, drone photogrammetry makes it possible to see the same ground point from different angles and altitudes.
 From there, you can easily create a 3D map that includes a range of useful visual cues, such as color and texture.

 Photogrammetry first originated in surveillance and reconnaissance and has been used for 170 years.
 During World War I, pilots combined photography with manned flights to gather intelligence from behind enemy lines.